The Ultimate Monteverde Itinerary: 34 Best Things To Do

 The impressive Arenal Volcano stretches high into the sky.
 The volcano itself and the surrounding area is a deep green.

-Arenal is the perfect stop on the way to Monteverde from La Fortuna
+Arenal is the perfect stop on the way to or from Monteverde

 Located on the road road between La Fortuna and Monteverde, Viento Fresco is a set of four waterfalls.
 There is a $17 USD entrance fee and at least 400 steps, so bear this in mind if you plan to visit.
 The hike is not too difficult and you’ll be rewarded with a quiet spot to enjoy the falls.